DHCSSza/escalator-sadilar/content/post/2024/02/Federica_Gazzelloni/index.md

 In my current role, as an independent researcher, I focus on advanced statistical methods for data modeling, particularly in the field of public health.
-I am also actively involved in the tech space, collaborating with organizations like R4DS and RLadies to promote gender diversity and knowledge-sharing within the R programming community.
+I am also actively involved in the tech space, collaborating with organizations like R4DS and R-Ladies to promote gender diversity and knowledge-sharing within the R programming community.

 #### What did you study?